Leody Taveras Player Props: Rangers vs. Angels

 Leody Taveras At The Plate

-- In four games this season, he has hit a home run (8.0%, and 2.6% of his trips to the plate).
+- Looking at the 51 games he has played this season, he's homered in four of them (7.8%), and in 2.5% of his trips to the dish.

-- Taveras has had an RBI in 14 games this season (28.0%), including seven multi-RBI outings (14.0%).
-He has also driven home three or more of his team's runs in four contests.
+- In 27.5% of his games this year, Taveras has had at least one RBI.
+He's picked up more than one in 13.7% and driven in three or more of his team's runs in four contests.

-- He has scored in 24 games this year (48.0%), including multiple runs in six games.
+- In 24 of 51 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.